 - An ordered memory fence ensures that all memory operations in set A are performed before any memory operation in set C. - An acquire memory fence ensures that all loads in set A are performed before any memory operation in set C. From the terminology on the JSR-133 cookbook for compiler writers [JSR133C], this is a LoadLoad;LoadStore barrier. - A release memory fence ensures that all memory operations in set A are performed before any store in set C. This is a LoadStore;StoreStore barrier.

-2.3.3.
-Other variants of ordering atomic operations
+3.3.
+Dependence based ordering